dpalomar/game-sudoku-java/REVIEW.md

     - I understand that could be interesting to have an in memory database like, but because that @Components (Controllers, services and repositories) are Singletons it could be dangerous that they contain static references to objects that could be shared among http requests with several clients in a production ready software.
 - Remove loops for 2D array initialization, use easy initialization.
 - Control null params passed by http with Spring assertions or java Optionals

+# Colophon

+I have not refactored the entire project, only the relevant parts.
+Remove errors and always supported by tests.
+Tests continue passing in green.

+A deepest refactor must include chage Jersey components by `@RestControllers` and `ExceptionInterceptors` and refactoring test also to use `@Before` methods to reuse some initialization code, and document the methods.